boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __Dialogs and Popups__

-Dialogs work similarly, except they do not have a pre\-defined structure.
+Dialogs work similarly, except they do not have a pre-defined structure.
 You can create them as a component where you control the layout and any EventSubjects you want to implement.

 Creating a new dialog is as simple as: